 Raised in the Boogie Down Bronx, NoNieqa Ramos is an educator and literary activist.
-She wrote the young adult novel The Disturbed Girl’s Dictionary.
+She wrote the young adult novel The Disturbed Girl’s Dictionary and the picture book Hair Story.
 She believes Halloween is a lifestyle, not a holiday.
 If you’re in Virginia, you might catch NoNieqa getting motorcycle lessons from her soulmate Michael or going indie bookstore hopping with her preciosos Jandi and Langston.
 Connect with her works on www.nonieqaramos.com or on the Latinx collective www.lasmusasbooks.com.

 What was your favorite book when you were a child?

 “Was?”
 Only now, as an adult, I can sometimes find fiction that represents me.
 I am enamored with To Go Singing Through the World by Deborah Ray Kogan and The Book Itch by Vaunda Micheaux Nelson.

 What’s your favorite line from a book?

 Two of my fave lines:

 “And they danced by the light of the moon, the moon.
 They danced by the light of the moon.”—The Owl and the Pussycat

 of the abyss,

 my heart broke loose on the wind.”—Pablo Neruda

 Who are your top three favorite authors or illustrators?